-“This is a sensational find that dates from the first half of the 10th century BCE,” Beck told DR. “There is a near identical figure, found in Sweden, which has been dated to this period.”
+“This is a sensational find that dates from the first half of the 10th century CE,” Beck told DR. “There is a near identical figure, found in Sweden, which has been dated to this period.”

 The discovery of Christian artefacts from this period in Denmark is particularly remarkable as it predates the Jelling Stone, the giant carved rune stone from the year 965 that is considered to be the earliest Danish representation of Jesus on the cross.